-The OGC is tasked with monitoring all grants awarded to LCSC, and all documentation must be copied to the OGC.
+The Office of Grants and Contracts (OGC) is tasked with monitoring all grants awarded to LCSC, and all documentation must be copied to the OGC.
 This includes award notifications, grant agreements, progress and final reports, and award extensions.

 Compliance Training, Mediation, and Consulting